Convergence of a Numerical Scheme for the Hamilton-Jacobi Equation: a New Approach with the Adjoint Method

 At this point, for every $h > 0$ we introduce the solution $u^h: \mathbb{T} \times [0,\infty) \to \mathbb{R}$ to:

 where for every function $v: \mathbb{T} \to \mathbb{R}$ we set

 Existence and uniqueness of $u^h$ can be easily proven (see the Appendix).

-We point out that \eqref{y} is not a standard approximation for equation \eqref{Ham}, for several reasons.
-First, we are not discretizing in the time variable.
-Also, note that the function $u^h$ is defined in \textit{all} the torus $\mathbb{T}$, and not only in grid points.
-Finally, $h$ can take any value in $\mathbb{R}$.
-This gives us the advantage that we can differentiate $u^h$ with respect to the grid size without any technical problem.
-We state now our main result. \begin{Theorem} For every $T \in (0, \infty)$ there exists a positive constant $C = C (T)$, independent of $h$, such that
+{ Let us notice that $h$ can take any value in $(0,\infty)$, which makes it possible to consider the derivate of $u^h$ with respect to the grid size. }

+We state now our main results.
+The first one concerns the $L^\infty$-error estimate for the approximate solutions. \begin{Theorem} {Let $F$ satisfy (F1)--(F3), and let $u^h$ solve \eqref{y}}.
+Then, for every $T \in (0, \infty)$ there exists a positive constant $C = C (T)$, independent of $h$, such that

-\end{Theorem} As already mentioned, inequality \eqref{est} is not new in literature and appeared, for instance, in the seminal paper \cite{CL}, where Crandall and Lions studied Hamilton--Jacobi equation for coercive (not necessarily convex) Hamiltonians.
-The function $F$ they considered is given by
+{ where $u$ is the unique viscosity solution of \eqref{Ham}}. \end{Theorem} As already mentioned, inequality \eqref{est} is not new in literature and appeared, for instance, in the seminal paper \cite{CL}, where Crandall and Lions studied Hamilton--Jacobi equation for coercive (not necessarily convex) Hamiltonians.